carpentries-incubator/ml4bio-workshop/_episodes/06-paper-charting.md

 This lesson will focus on understanding and evaluation machine learning workflows as they are presented in the literature.
 For this lesson, __we request that you bring a paper from your field which involves machine learning for day 2__.

-We will be exploring filling out  <a href="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/assessmentChartV2Form.pdf" download="paper_ML_chart.pdf">  this chart </a> for the paper you select.
+We will be exploring filling out  <a href="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/assessmentChartV2Form.pdf">  this chart </a> for the paper you select.

 ## Choosing a paper to bring